Article Translations: (Spanish)

 The ideal exercise program combines strength training, aerobic exercise, and stretching.
-Our exercise log helps you keep track of all these.
+Keeping an exercise log lets you track of all these.
 If you're new to exercising, check with a coach, doctor, or trainer at your local gym for guidance on the types of exercises you should be doing.

 Plan to do strength training exercises 3 days a week.
 Take a day off in between to give muscles time to rest.
 Make sure your strength training routine focuses on your body's major muscle groups: upper body, legs, and core.

 Warm up with some light aerobic activity before doing strength exercises and do some gentle stretches after strength training.
 Talk to a PE instructor, coach, or personal trainer to learn the number of sets and repetitions suited to your fitness level.

 Be sure your daily routine includes activities that get you moving and your heart pumping.
 These aerobic activities can be anything from walking the dog to playing a pickup game of basketball.
 Even dancing around your room on a study break counts as long as it gets your heart rate up.

 Finally, add stretching for flexibility.
 Yoga poses are a great way to stretch muscles.
 Or ask a coach or gym instructor to suggest some stretches.
-Write these down in the "Other Activities" section of the exercise log.
+Write these down in your exercise log.
 To prevent injury and make the most out of your routine, warm up your muscles with some light aerobic activity before stretching.